Idhruvcode/sleep_drop/README.md

 # Sleep Assistant Service

 The Sleep Assistant is a LangGraph-powered multi-agent experience that routes every user message to the right expertise.
-It distinguishes casual greetings from sleep-focused questions, enriches sleep conversations with Pinecone-backed context retrieval, and serves responses through a CLI helper and a FastAPI endpoint.
+It distinguishes casual greetings from sleep-focused questions, enriches sleep conversations with MongoDB Atlas Vector Search context retrieval, and serves responses through a CLI helper and a FastAPI endpoint.

 ---